Chad-Mutinda/DSA2040-Group-4/README.md

 # Part 5: Reflection & Discussion
 Discussion Questions:
 # Q1 Why use a star schema instead of a normalized schema?
-Why use a star schema instead of a normalized schema?
 A normalized schema involves breaking down a large table into several smaller tables.
 Each small table has its own primary key.
 Foreign keys are used to establish relationships between the tables.
 The star schema is preferred over a normalized schema because:
 -	A star schema optimizes query performance and simplifies data retrieval in analytical environments (OLAP).